RandomPigYT/NEAT-v2/README.md

 ## Disclaimer

-I've written this library for purely educational purposes, and so, it is, by no means, production grade.
+I've written this library for purely educational purposes, and so, it is by no means production grade.
 Use at your own risk.